Bachelor of Science in Education in

 Educational Studies for Paraprofessionals

-This degree program concentration does not include licensure, but it is intended to give paraprofessionals in a school district a path toward completing bachelor’s degree, which is a necessary requirement to earn licensure from the Arkansas Department of Education.
-Teacher licensure also requires additional training, successful completion of Praxis exams, etc.
+This degree program concentration does not include licensure, but it is intended to give paraprofessionals in an Arkansas school district or Arkansas-based educational provider a path toward completing bachelor’s degree, which is a necessary requirement to earn licensure from the Arkansas Department of Education.

 This concentration is open to only Arkansas applicants.
 Successful applicants will have an associate’s degree as a paraprofessional or a related degree or at least 60 hours of specific courses.
 See the Catalog of Studies for specifics about the Paraprofessional concentration.